 Instead of answering, she threw herself into his arms and the tears turned into sobs.
 Dave was so confused and did not know what to do.
 He let her cry, whispering words of encouragement in her ear and tried to comfort her as best as he could.
 Before long she had quieted down and fell asleep in his arms.
 Dave sighed deeply and leaned back into a more comfortable position, he wasn’t going to disturb for at least 30minutes.

 With nothing else to do, he started to think about what he had overheard.
 So Amari wanted her father, she wanted to know who her real dad was.
-He had always known that there would come a day when having just him as a dad would not be enough but he had hadn’t thought it would come so soon.
+He had always known that there would come a day when having just him as a dad would not be enough but he hadn’t thought it would come so soon.
 He had been concentrating more on the possibility that he was going to lose them anyway soon enough to Simon.
-He knew Simon was an awesome guy, but the reality was Simon and everyone else was a bit wary of his relationship with Dave.
+He knew Simon was an awesome guy, but the reality was Simon and everyone else was a bit wary of his relationship with Jess.

-Dave knew that it wasn’t that they thought there was anything going on between them, more than they thought he was enabling her.
-Also, his refusal to pressure her into setting a date had definitely not worked in his advantage.
+Dave knew that it wasn’t that they thought there was anything going on between them, more that they thought he was enabling her.
+Also, his refusal to pressure her into setting a date had definitely not worked to his advantage.
 They thought that his refusal was because he was using her as a crutch as well and he didn’t want her to get married.
 The worst part is that they were mostly right, he did depend on her and he didn’t want to get married, not yet anyway.

-And definitely not to Simon, but not because Simon was a bad guy, not Simon was perfect.
+And definitely not to Simon, but not because Simon was a bad guy, no, Simon was perfect.
 There was the problem, Simon was just too perfect and he didn’t want that for Jess.
 He didn’t think Simon could ever understand what Jess was going through and what she had gone through.
 Dave felt that Jess needed someone who had gone through something, someone who had their own struggle to tell.
 Someone who would need Jess for something because Jess was a carer.
 She always needed to be needed by someone.

 When Dave thought back to that time now, he was always in awe of how bold that 13-year-old girl had been and he wished he could have her back.
-He missed her so much and it hurt to think that the girl he knew first was cowering somewhere inside her crying out for help with no one to hear her.
-He had to someone do something to bring her back out, and maybe then the relationship with Simon wouldn’t feel so disastrous.
+He missed her so much and it hurt to think that the girl he knew then was cowering somewhere inside her crying out for help with no one to hear her.
+He had to do something to bring her back out, and maybe then the relationship with Simon wouldn’t feel so disastrous.
 Of course, this wasn’t anything he could explain to others around them because no one would understand.

 He wished then that Tatenda, his wife, was still alive.
 There was no one else who had understood Jess as he and Tatenda did, well maybe Jonathan but he had no say in what happened in Jess’ life.
 Even if he understands her, he wasn’t the one who needed to understand.
 Looking down at Amari Tatenda, Dave smiled at how Jess had named all her kids after someone she loves or loved, Amari Tatenda after his wife who had been Tatenda, Johnny Jonathan after her best friend Jonathan and Nathaniel David after him.